imagej/imagej.github.io/_pages/libs/imglib2/loopbuilder.md

    }
 )
 ```
 Here the per pixel operation (line 3-5) changes the `squaredSum`, which is defined in line 1, outside of the per pixel operation.
 Only adding `.multiThreaded()` will cause wrong results.
 This is because the operation is simultaniously executed by mutliple threads.
-All the threads simultaniously changing the `squaredSum` causes choas.
+All the threads simultaniously changing the `squaredSum` causes chaos.
 The wrong result is the consequence.

 Luckily LoopBuilder provides a solution to this problem.
 LoopBuilder devides the image into chunks, and destributes the chunks to a pool of threads.
 A chunk is always only processed by one thread.
 That's why there are no multi-threading problems as long as we have one `squaredSum` variable per chunk.
 This can be done using LoopBuilders `.forEachChunk(...)` method: